I/O tags - configuration dialog box

 Default value verification

-A value of this object will replace a value of the I/O tag in Auto mode.
+The value of this object will replace the value of the I/O tag in Auto mode.

-Enabling the option, the I/O tag default value will be copied a value of the control object.
+Enabling the option will cause the default value of the I/O tag to follow the value of the control object.

-Enabling the option, the I/O tag default value will use a number in Default value input box or it will be adjusted manually by operator in process D2000 HI.
+Enabling the option will cause the default value of the I/O tag to use a value in the Default value input box or it can be manually entered by the operator in the D2000 HI process.

-Logical polarity of the I/O tag is adjusted for digital I/O tags - Di, Doout.
+Logical polarity of the I/O tag is adjusted for digital I/O tags - Di, Dout.

 - Normal - an I/O tag value is not to be changed.